 and the key

 variable you passed when instantiating the SDK.
-Then use an if-else-if block as shown below and insert the code for the different treatments that you defined in the Split web interface.
+Then use an if-else-if block as shown below and insert the code for the different treatments that you defined in the Split user interface.
 Remember the final else branch in your code to handle the client returning control.

 /// Get treatment